 Clinical examination alone infrequently provides a firm diagnosis.

 Determining whether CAP is physiologic or functional can be difficult.
 Although the presence of red flag findings indicates a high likelihood of a physiologic cause, their absence does not rule it out.
 Other hints are that physiologic causes usually cause pain that is well localized, especially to areas other than the periumbilical region.
 Pain that wakes the patient is usually physiologic.
-Some findings suggestive of specific disorders are listed in Physiologic Causes of Chronic Abdominal Pain.
+Some findings suggestive of specific disorders are listed in Table Physiologic Causes of Chronic Abdominal Pain.

 Functional CAP may result in pain similar to that of physiologic origin.
 However, there are no associated red flag findings, and psychosocial features are often prominent.
 A history of physical or sexual abuse or an unresolved loss (eg, divorce, miscarriage, death of a family member) may be a clue.

-In general, simple tests (including urinalysis, CBC, liver tests, ESR, amylase, and lipase) should be done.
+In general, simple tests (including urinalysis, CBC, liver tests, ESR, and lipase) should be done.
 Abnormalities in these tests, the presence of red flag findings, or specific clinical findings mandate further testing, even if previous assessments have been negative.
-Specific tests depend on the findings ( Physiologic Causes of Chronic Abdominal Pain) but typically include ultrasonography for ovarian cancer in women > 50 yr, CT of the abdomen and pelvis with contrast, upper GI endoscopy or colonoscopy, and perhaps small-bowel x-rays or stool testing.
+Specific tests depend on the findings (see Table: Physiologic Causes of Chronic Abdominal Pain) but typically include ultrasonography for ovarian cancer in women > 50 yr, CT of the abdomen and pelvis with contrast, upper GI endoscopy or colonoscopy, and perhaps small-bowel x-rays or stool testing.

 The benefits of testing patients with no red flag findings are unclear.
 Patients > 50 should probably have a colonoscopy; those ≤ 50 can be observed or have CT of the abdomen and pelvis with contrast if an imaging study is desired.
 Magnetic resonance cholangiopancreatography (MRCP), ERCP, and laparoscopy are rarely helpful in the absence of specific indications.